How to Set Up Cloudflare CDN for WordPress Blog

 6. Installing and Configuring the Cloudflare WordPress Plugin

-- Search for the Cloudflare WordPress plugin.
-Install and activate it.
+- Go to Plugins → Add New and search for the Cloudflare WordPress plugin.
+Click Install Now and Activate Cloudflare.

 Other Cloudflare Features: An In-Depth Look